graybike/graybike.github.io/_posts/2014-09-27-structuring-sinatra-apps.markdown

 #### Sass & JS

-Go ahead and create a Sass file: `app/assets/stylesheets/application.scss`.
+Go ahead and create a Sass file in `app/assets/stylesheets/` called `application.scss`.
 The filename & location is important here since Grunt is specifically looking for a file with that name.
 At the outset, this is all I included in my application.scss:

 {% highlight css %}
 @import "bourbon";